syakirharis25/workers/README.md

 And at least 24 hours enough sleep and rest every single week, continuously without any interruption or any disturbance, having very strong mental health, in a very good state of mind, in every beginning of the month in the Gregorian calendar.

+There is always a room for impovement for every human beings, they just need a good education and the time of their own to be a better person, everything begins inside the inner working of human minds, what he or she do or did will define him or her in the future.

 <a name="references"></a>
 ## 2. Official references websites. <br />